 Most shoes Are not vegan in many respects.
 With the leather material (animal skin) or the inner lining (e.g. lambskin) this is quite obvious.
 But it gets trickier with other components.
 Because, unfortunately, the adhesives used (e.g. from Milk protein) often of animal origin.

-Last but not least, manufacturers only have to declare the material that makes up the majority of the shoe.
+Last but not least, manufacturers only have to declare the material that makes up the bulk of the shoe.
 There is no labeling requirement for the origin of small, decorative elements.

-Notice:The majority of soccer boots and other sports shoes are now vegan.
-Vegans should read the product description carefully when making their choice.
-You can be sure when buying vegan shoes if these come from appropriately known vegan brands or are clearly labeled as vegan.
+Notice:ย Soccer boots and other sports shoes are now mostly vegan.
+When choosing, vegans should read the product description carefully.
+For sure you can buy vegan shoes if these come from appropriately known vegan brands or are clearly labeled as vegan.

 15. sports balls

-Fortunately, most footballs, basketballs and volleyballs today are made of plastic.
-However, there are still sports balls here and there that are made from animal leather or pig bladders.
+Fortunately, most footballs, basketballs or volleyballs today are made of plastics.
+But here and there are still sports balls made from animal leather or pig bladders.

-Notice: The majority of soccer boots and other sports shoes are now also vegan.
-However, vegans should pay particular attention to the adhesive used when making their choice.
+Notice: Soccer boots and other sports shoes are now also vegan for the most part.
+When choosing vegan shoes, however, vegans should pay particular attention to the adhesive used.

 16. silk

 Also conventional Silk is not vegan.
-This is because it is an animal fiber from the Caterpillar cocoons of the silkworm moth.
-For silk scarves and clothing, the silkworms are scalded alive in boiling water or killed with gas.
-The real vegan alternative is silk made from agave or soy fibers, for example.
+In fact, it is an animal fiber from the Caterpillar cocoons of the silkworm moth.
+For silk scarves and dresses, the silkworms are scalded alive in boiling water or killed with gas.
+The actual vegan alternative is, for example, silk made from agave or soy fibers.

 17. tampons

 Tampons are often vegan - but unfortunately not always.
-Especially not when their production Animal testing were carried out.
-Even today, there are still experiments in which Guinea pigs, baboons or rabbits have tampons inserted into their vaginas that are laced with living bacteria.
-By specifically choosing animal-free tampons made from certified organic cotton, you can avoid these cruel experiments and ensure that they are never carried out again.
+Especially not if for their production Animal testing were carried out.
+There are still experiments today in which Guinea pigs, baboons or rabbits tampons inserted into their vaginas that are laced with live bacteria.
+By specifically choosing non-animal tampons made from certified organic cotton, you can avoid these cruel experiments and ensure that they are never performed again.

 18. screens

-Tip: How you can change your Easy on the eyes at the computerby the way, I will explain in a separate article!
+Tip: How you can change your Easy on the eyes at the computerI'll explain in a separate article, by the way!

 19. tattoos

-There are some things in tattoos that are often not vegan.
-For example, the tattoo ink sometimes consists of Animal charcoal or from Shellaca substance that is "extracted" from the excretions of paint scale insects.
-As the utensils used in the tattoo studio could theoretically not be vegan either - and creams or other aftercare products often contain animal ingredients - it is recommended that you get a tattoo parlor directly. vegan tattoo studio select.
+In tattooing, there are some things that are often not vegan.
+For example, the tattoo ink consists now and then of Animal charcoal or from Shellaca substance "extracted" from the excretions of paint scale lice.
+Since also the utensils used in the tattoo studio could theoretically not be vegan - and often also creams or other means for the aftercare contain animal components - it is recommended that you directly get a vegan tattoo studio select.

-Tip: Shellac is the additive with the identification number E 904 and belongs to the non-vegan E numbers.
+Tip: Shellac is the additive with the identification number E 904 and is one of the non-vegan E numbers.
 If you know them, it will be much easier for you to identify unvegan products.

 20. dryer sheets

-Dryer sheets are supposed to make garments noticeably soft and pleasant for sensitive skin.
+Dryer sheets are supposed to make garments noticeably soft and comfortable for sensitive skin.
 However, some suppliers unfortunately add animal fatty acid as an ingredient in their products - for whatever reason.
-There are also dryer balls for the tumble dryer, which are often made from sheep's wool.
-If we're already talking about surprisingly non-vegan things, I didn't want to withhold this information from you.
+In addition, there are also dryer balls for the clothes dryer, which are often made of sheep's wool.
+When it comes to surprisingly non-vegan things, I definitely didn't want to deprive you of this info.

 21. perfume

-Unfortunately, some fragrant perfumes also contain animal ingredients, such as Muskwhich is "extracted" from the gonads of killed musk deer.
-Also Ambergris is an animal fragrance in perfumes that comes from the digestive tract of sperm whales.
-The list could be extended with Hyraceum (petrified urine from the klippdachs) and Lanolinthe talc gland secretion of sheep.
-It is quite questionable whether we would spray ourselves with it if we were aware of these ingredients.
+Unfortunately, one or the other fragrant perfume also contains animal ingredients, such as for example Musk, which is "obtained" from the gonads of killed musk deer.
+Also Ambergris is an animal odorant in perfumes that comes from the digestive tract of sperm whales.
+The list could be extended with, for example Hyraceum (petrified urine from the klippdachs) and Lanolin, the talc gland secretion of sheep, basically continue much further.
+Quite questionable whether we would spray ourselves with it if we were aware of these ingredients.

 22. plastic bags

-You didn't think plastic bags would be mentioned when talking about non-vegan things, did you?
-If you're a fan of the Zero Waste Lifestyle you have probably replaced plastic bags with jute bags, a rucksack or another waste-avoiding reusable alternative long ago anyway.
-But if you still use plastic bags from time to time, let me tell you that some of them Lubricant from animal fats contained so that friction and statistical charging is reduced.
+I bet you didn't think plastic bags would be mentioned when it comes to non-vegan items, did you?
+If you are a fan of the Zero Waste Lifestyle then you've probably long since replaced plastic bags with jute bags, a backpack or another waste-avoiding reusable alternative.
+But if you still use plastic bags from time to time, let me tell you that some of them are Lubricant from animal fats contained so that friction and statistical charging is reduced.

 23. candles

 Candles made from pure rapeseed or soybean oil are vegan.
-This also generally applies to kerosene candles, although their wax is obtained from fossil raw materials such as crude oil and brown coal.
-However, many candles generally contain Stearic acid, Tallow or Beeswax - and therefore animal ingredients.
-This is why they are often surprisingly non-vegan products.
-As a vegan, it is important to specifically select vegan-declared candles or to ask the retailers and manufacturers.
+As a rule, this also applies to kerosene candles, although their wax is obtained from fossil raw materials such as petroleum and lignite.
+Basically, however, many candles contain Stearic acid, Tallow or Beeswax - and thus animal ingredients.
+Therefore, they are often surprisingly not vegan things.
+As a vegan, it is important to select specifically vegan-declared candles or to ask the dealers and manufacturers.

 24. fireworks

-Unfortunately, non-vegan items are also often fireworks.
-They also contain Stearic acidwhich is mainly used for coating metal powders such as iron and aluminum.
-We remember: stearic acid comes from pig fat and beef tallow - and is therefore not compatible with the vegan way of life.
+Non-vegan things are unfortunately also often fireworks.
+They also contain Stearic acid, which is mainly used for coating metal powders such as iron and aluminum.
+We remember: stearic acid comes from pork fat and beef tallow - and is therefore not compatible with the vegan lifestyle.

 25. nail polish

 Yes, even nail polishes are not automatically vegan.
-Many people have colored and often glittery pigments (known as guanine) applied to their fingernails in nail salons, which are made from Fish scales manufactured.
+Many people have colored and often glittering pigments (so-called guanine) painted onto their fingernails in nail studios.
+Fish scales manufactured.
 Vegan nail polishes, on the other hand, are equipped with the mineral mica, which achieves a comparable effect.

 Notice: Guanine is also a component of many eye shadows and lipsticks.
 It is therefore necessary to look a little more closely in the drugstore.
 As a rule, however, the use of animal pigments is labeled.

-There are many things that are not vegan - but perfectionism down to the last detail is not the way to go!
+There are many things that are not vegan - but perfectionism to the detail is not purposeful!

-I can well understand that "vegan beginners" now feel a little overwhelmed by the number of non-vegan items.
-But just because there are one or two items that surprisingly contain animal ingredients doesn't directly change your attitude, Protecting animals in your everyday life to want.
+I can very well understand that "vegan beginners" now feel a bit slain by the number of non-vegan things.
+But just because the one or other object exists, which surprisingly contains animal ingredients, does not directly change your attitude, Protect animals in your everyday life to want.

-Please don't think that you have to do everything perfectly and that "vegan perhaps too extreme and is too difficult for you".
-On the contrary, it's great that your compassion for animals has led you to find out even more about the background of products.
-The ones listed here, non-vegan things, will also be vegan in the near futureif you consciously avoid their purchase and instead opt for animal-friendly alternatives.
+Please don't think that you have to do everything perfectly and that "vegan perhaps too extreme and is too heavy for you".
+Rather, it's great that your compassion for animals has made you want to learn even more about the background of products.
+Those listed here, non-vegan things, will also be vegan in the near futureif you consciously avoid their purchase and instead opt for animal-friendly alternatives.

-Notice: Veganism aims to end the (systematic) exploitation of animals as far as practically possible.
-No one can Live 100 percent vegan and ensure that you ABSOLUTELY do not harm animals through your own way of life.
-After all, you could accidentally step on an ant or a beetle.
-As a vegan you wish a vegan world - but on the way there, perfection does not play a role.
-What counts is the will to keep learning, to adapt one's own lifestyle for the welfare of animals and to consciously prevent animal suffering.
+Notice: Veganism aims to end the (systematic) exploitation of animals, as far as practically possible.
+No one can Live 100 percent vegan and ensure ABSOLUTELY no harm to animals through one's lifestyle.
+After all, you could accidentally step on an ant or a bug.
+As a vegan you wish a vegan world - but perfection does not play a role on the way there.
+What counts is the will to constantly learn, to adapt one's own lifestyle for the well-being of the animals and to prevent consciously accepted animal suffering.

 Now you know some more non-vegan things again....

 ... and you can take a closer look or ask the manufacturer and the sales staff before you buy them.
-I bet you were quite surprised by some of the examples given, weren't you?
+I bet you were thoroughly surprised by some of the examples given, right?
 And I haven't even talked about food here yet.

 But as I said, don't be deterred, because perfection is not the point.
 Just be aware at all times, why you live vegan - and put yourself in the position of the animals.
 Then the motivation comes by itself.

-Whether shoes, pens, medicines or candles - unfortunately, there are still an incredible number of products whose manufacturers use animal ingredients.
-For financial reasons, for example, or because the animal world means very little to them.
+Whether shoes, pens, medicines, candles - unfortunately there are still an incredible number of products whose manufacturers use animal ingredients.
+For example, for financial reasons or because the animal world means very little to them.
 But awareness is growing - from consumers to producers.
-By giving preference to vegan goods, you are making a significant contribution to accelerating this process.
+By preferring vegan goods, you contribute significantly to accelerating this process.

-I very much hope that I have been able to help you with this article on items that are often not vegan after all.
-Do you have any questions, tips or other things that you were surprised to learn are actually not vegan?
+I really hope that I was able to help you with this post on items that are often not vegan after all.
+Do you have questions, tips or other things ready, where you were surprised that they are actually not vegan?
 Then I look forward to your comment!

-PS.: Have you ever dealt with the Euphemism for animal products have you looked into it?
-In the linked article, I explain how the industry deceives consumers with euphemistic descriptions of cruel acts against animals.
+PS.: Have you ever dealt with the Euphemism for animal products dealt with?
+In the linked article, I explain how the industry deceives consumers with euphemisms for cruel acts against animals.